Spectre.ai Dividend Token Trading Up 180.5% Over Last 7 Days (SXDT)

-Spectre.ai Dividend Token (CURRENCY:SXDT) traded 21.2% higher against the US dollar during the twenty-four hour period ending at 19:00 PM E.T. on October 9th.
-One Spectre.ai Dividend Token coin can now be purchased for approximately $0.12 or 0.00000313 BTC on exchanges.
-During the last seven days, Spectre.ai Dividend Token has traded 180.5% higher against the US dollar.
-Spectre.ai Dividend Token has a market cap of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last 24 hours.
+Spectre.ai Dividend Token (CURRENCY:SXDT) traded 21.2% higher against the US dollar during the 24-hour period ending at 14:00 PM E.T. on October 11th.
+One Spectre.ai Dividend Token coin can currently be purchased for about $0.12 or 0.00000313 BTC on popular exchanges.
+During the last week, Spectre.ai Dividend Token has traded 180.5% higher against the US dollar.
+Spectre.ai Dividend Token has a total market capitalization of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.